An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 We next briefly remark that the L\'evy net can be endowed with a metric space structure in various ways.
-The approach that we use in Definition~\ref{def::levynet} is to use the distance inherited from the leftmost-geodesic tree; given any two points $x$ and $y$, one may draw their leftmost geodesic until they merge at a point $z$ and define the distance to be the sum of geodesic arc lengths from $x$ to $z$ and from $y$ to $z$.
+Recall from Definition~\ref{def::levynet} that each point in the L\'evy net has either one or two geodesics back to the root in the tree encoded by $C-Y$ and that in the case there are two geodesics there is always a distinguished left geodesic.
+The approach that we use in Definition~\ref{def::levynet} is to use the distance inherited from the leftmost geodesics: given any two points $x$ and $y$, one may draw their leftmost geodesic until they merge at a point $z$ and define the distance to be the sum of geodesic arc lengths from $x$ to $z$ and from $y$ to $z$.
 Another is to consider the geodesic tree (as described by $Y_t$) with its intrinsic metric structure and then take the quotient (as in Section~\ref{subsec::metricsphereobservations}) w.r.t.\ the equivalence relation induced by the gluing with the looptree.
 Note that when two points in the upper tree are equivalent, their distance from the root is always the same; thus, the distance between any point and the root is the same in the quotient metric space as it is in the tree itself.
 This implies that the metric space quotient defined this way is not completely degenerate --- i.e., it is not the case that {\em all} points become identified with each other when one takes the metric space quotient in this way.
 It would be natural to try to prove a stronger form of non-degeneracy for this metric structure: namely, one would like to show that a.s.\ {\em no} two distinct points in the L\'evy net have distance zero from each other in this quotient metric.
 This is not something that we will prove for general $\alpha$ in this paper; however, in the case that $\alpha = 3/2$, it will be derived in Section~\ref{sec::brownianmap} as a consequence of the proof of our main theorem.

 We will see in Section~\ref{subsec::recovering_embedding} that given the structure described in Definition~\ref{def::levynet}, one can recover additional structure: namely an embedding in the sphere (unique up to homeomorphism of the sphere), a cyclic ordering of the points around each metric ball boundary (which is homeomorphic to either a circle or a figure $8$) with a distinguished point where the geodesic from $x$ to $y$ intersects the metric ball boundary, and a boundary length measure on each such boundary.